ember-learn/ember-blog/source/2019-08-02-the-ember-times-issue-109.md

 ## [Why Should I Not Use Observers in My Ember Application? 🙋‍♀️🙋‍♂️](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3)

-In case you missed it on [Ember Discuss](https://discuss.emberjs.com/), [@ef4](https://github.com/ef4) gave a [beginner-friendly, comprehensive answer](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3) to why we want to discourage the use of observers.
-(Thanks, [@efx](https://github.com/efx), for asking!)
+In case you missed it on [Ember Discuss](https://discuss.emberjs.com/), [@ef4](https://github.com/ef4) gave a [beginner-friendly, comprehensive answer](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3) to why we discourage the use of observers.
+(Thank you for asking, [@efx](https://github.com/efx)!)

 As your application grows, a change to data can trigger your observers in unexpected ways.
-The chain of your data dependencies grows and can form a cycle (a circular dependency) without your knowing.
+The chain of dependencies grows and can form a cycle—a circular dependency—without your knowing.
 Observer A calls observer B, which calls A again, which then... 😨

-What we need is a **rule** that we can **enforce locally** to prevent cycles from forming at the global level.
-You probably know this rule already: **Data Down, Action Up (DDAU)**. 💡
+What we need is a **rule that we can enforce locally** to prevent cycles from forming at the global level.
+You've likely heard of this rule already: **Data Down, Action Up (DDAU)**. 💡

-To learn more about exactly how DDAU prevents circular dependencies, we encourage you to [check out the discussion on Ember Discuss](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3).
-If you have questions about Ember at any point, please feel free to ask them on Discord, Ember Discuss, and our very own [Readers' Questions](https://docs.google.com/forms/d/e/1FAIpQLScqu7Lw_9cIkRtAiXKitgkAo4xX_pV1pdCfMJgIr6Py1V-9Og/viewform)!
+To learn more about exactly how DDAU prevents circular dependencies, we encourage you to [check out the answer on Ember Discuss](https://discuss.emberjs.com/t/why-should-i-not-use-observers-in-my-ember-application/16868/3).
+If you have questions about Ember at any point, please feel free to ask them on [Discord](https://discordapp.com/invite/zT3asNS), [Ember Discuss](https://discuss.emberjs.com/), and our very own [Readers' Questions](https://docs.google.com/forms/d/e/1FAIpQLScqu7Lw_9cIkRtAiXKitgkAo4xX_pV1pdCfMJgIr6Py1V-9Og/viewform)!

 ---